vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 FOR SAKA ERA 1878 (1956-57 A.D.)

-Dhanuḥ : Sabasya Ayanāmsa on 1st=23° 15' 31" Month of A GRAHA YAŅA (MĀRGAŚĪRṣA) (30 Days) Hemanta and Month
+Dhanuḥ : Sabasya ayanāṁśa on 1st=23° 15' 31" Month of A GRAHA YAŅA (MĀRGAŚĪRṣA) (30 Days) Hemanta and Month

 Solar